U.S. prosecutors to drop two of seven charges against Rajaratnam's brother

 Raj Rajaratnam, Galleon Group's founder, is serving an 11-year prison sentence after a jury convicted him in 2011 for insider trading-related crimes.

-Prosecutors claim the 43-year-old Rengan Rajaratnam, a former portfolio manager at Galleon, conspired with his brother to trade on non-public information relating to Clearwire Corp and Advanced Micro Devices Inc AMD.N, earning $1.2 million in illegal gains.
+Prosecutors claim the 43-year-old Rengan Rajaratnam, a former portfolio manager at Galleon, conspired with his brother to trade on non-public information relating to Clearwire Corp and Advanced Micro Devices Inc, earning $1.2 million in illegal gains.

 The government had argued that Rengan Rajaratnam "aided and abetted" his brother in the purchase of Clearwire stock, but Buchwald said prosecutors had offered no evidence to support that contention.